erevis/DiscordThemeBot/README.md

 ## TODO
 - [ ] Integrate buttons that allow you to copy other people's themes.
 Maybe people can post theme suggestions/presets.
 - [ ] Write up a process for using this bot in a discord channel of your own.

+* Please read the v2.0 release information to find specific descriptions of recent improvements and modifications to the bot.